bluekitchen/btstack/chipset/README.md

 SCO Data can be routed over HCI for both USB dongles and UART connections, however BTstack does not provide any form of flow control for UART connections.
 HSP and HFP Narrow Band Speech is supported via I2C/PCM pins.

-## CSR
+## CSR / Qualcomm Incorporated

+CSR plc has been acquired by Qualcomm Incorporated in August 2015.

 Similar to Broadcom, the best source for documentation is the source code for blueZ.

 CSR USB dongles do not require special configuration and SCO data is routed over USB by default.